126km | 2300m

 Packing List: Bring equipment to be self sufficient on the route (inner tubes, sealant, multi-tool, pump or CO2 etc) as you will be without mobile signal for most of the day.

-Clothing: Likely to be mixed weather in early September, bring layers, arm / knee warmers and a lightweight waterproof jacket etc. Helmets are mandatory, you will not be able to ride without one.
+Clothing: Likely to be nice weather in late Aug but can be changeable and the route is very remote.
+Bring layers, arm / knee warmers and a lightweight waterproof jacket etc. Helmets are mandatory, you will not be able to ride without one.

 The ride starts and finishes in Kielder.
 There is free parking onsite as well as toilets & refreshments.
 We will send the ride village address by email.